-Buses roll all over San Diego’s streets and well up into the northern section of the county, either as part of the Metropolitan Transit System (MTS) or the North County Transit District (NCTD).
-Many of San Diego’s 1 million+ people hop on a bus through one of these systems to get to where they need to be, whether catching a Breeze bus north or Route 7 to the famed zoo.
+Buses roll all over San Antonio’s streets.
+Many of San Antonio’s 1 million+ people hop on a bus through one of these systems to get to where they need to be.

-The MTS lines average a quarter-million riders per week, and NCTD buses haul another tens of thousands of other riders every day, which makes the possibility of being in a bus accident rather high in San Diego.
-If you do happen to get into a bus accident, don’t hesitate to contact a good San Diego bus accident lawyer.
+The VIA bus lines average a quarter-million riders per week, which makes the possibility of being in a bus accident rather high.
+If you do happen to get into a bus accident, don’t hesitate to contact a good San Antonio bus accident lawyer.

-You are going to need a solid San Diego personal injury lawyer for several reasons:
+You are going to need a solid personal injury lawyer for several reasons:

 Bus accidents differ greatly from regular motor vehicle collisions because passengers collide with people, seats and other objects, complicating the circumstances of any collision and sometimes leading to serious injury.

 Liability issues become very complicated because buses are municipally owned and operated.
 Immunity can often be granted to the driver, meaning that the bus itself must be found liable if you are to receive compensation.
 You will face a strong legal team representing the city and county that is accustomed to such cases.